 - Appraisal showing both the value of the bare land and the completed value of the home

-The balance of the documents required will vary from lender to lender.
+And bear in mind, the variety of the documents required will vary from lender to lender.

-A couple things to watch for:
+A couple things to watch for will be:

-- Does the lender charge a standby fee on un-advanced funds?
+- Does the lender charge a stand-by fee on un-advanced funds?

 - Is the mortgage fully open to prepayment?